Does Physiotherapy Alberta have a list of 'approved' education programs?

 The same rules apply for spinal manipulation.

-Can I take a spinal manipulation course while on the Provisional Register?
+Can I take a needling or spinal manipulation course while on the Provisional Register?

-While you are on the Provisional Register you may not perform this restricted activity even in a course setting which would restrict you from participating in any practical components involving another individual.
+While you are on the Provisional Register you may not perform these restricted activities even in a course setting which would restrict you from participating in any practical components involving another individual.
 The legislation does not restrict you from taking theory components or practice on inanimate objects.

 PracID & Diagnostic Imaging